Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-impossible-dream.md

 and then we tried to extract this from _twitter guy's_ password `Password120`

 ![](/assets/images/tid/21.png)
-and DONE !! we saw one of the most beautiful message of that day ...
+and DONE !! we saw one of the most beautiful messages of that day ...

 ![](/assets/images/tid/22.png)